 Autobiographical sessions for postcolonial diaspora.
 Bodies as places of legacy; voice as ancestral calling; sharing stories; rituals; being vulnerable together.

 This DIY is run in partnership with Museum of London.

-Deadline for applications: 5pm, Sunday 22 December 2020More information and how to apply
+Deadline for applications: 5pm, Sunday 22 December 2020Applications for this DIY are now closed

 A six-week collectively-generated course on and in Fat Performance for fat people.